 If the development cost (calculated in accordance with Section 2.1) is over \$200,000, applicants must provide a completed Cost Summary Report with their development application or complying development certificate.
-This can be downloaded from the development contributions section of the City's website.
-The consent authority will use this to determine the development cost and associated contribution required, if any.
+This can be downloaded from the development contributions section of the Council's website.
+Council will use this to determine the development cost and associated contribution required, if any.